Lesson Planning Fundamentals

 Integration with Modern Educational Approaches

-• Competency-based education: Clear learning outcomes align naturally with competency frameworks
+• Competency-based education: Map clear learning outcomes to the relevant competency framework

 Overcoming Implementation Challenges